Ishan0981/Citra-Shaders/README.md

 # Citra Shaders
-SMART FXAA is a modified version of FXAA and more Optimised and we working on it to improve graphics and shaders with more optimisation so stay tooned for letest updates related SMART FXAA or other Future citra shaders plans but for now
+SMART FXAA is a modified version of FXAA and more Optimised and we are working on it to improve graphics and shaders with more optimisation so stay tooned for letest updates related SMART FXAA or other Future citra shaders plans but for now